pmdtechnologies/SampleYOLO/README.md

         self.queue.put(p)
 ```

 The images are created from the data that is captured by the camera.
-We **create two images**: one containing
+We **create one image** that containes the gray values.
-the depth data and one containing grey values.
 It is possible to toogle the undistortion of the image by pressing `d`.

 ```py